geobakery/GeospatialAnalyzer/README.development.md

 /bin/bash^M: bad interpreter: No such file or directory
 ```

-check the corresponding file, e.g. `pg_restore.sh` and ensure that your IDE set the line ending to `LF`.
-This is necessary, because our docker container use
+Check the corresponding file, e.g. `pg_restore.sh` and ensure that your IDE sets the line ending to `LF`.
+This is necessary, because our docker container uses
-a linux system.
-Specially for the database, other line ending can lead to execution errors :)
+a Linux system.
+Especially for the database, other line ending can lead to execution errors :)

 ---

 `ERROR [TypeOrmModule] Unable to connect to the database.
 Retrying (1)...`

 Assure that you have edited your `.env` files.
-These files are synchronised, but are only read at the start of the application.
+These files are synchronized, but are only read at the start of the application.
 Therefore, you need to restart the container with `docker compose up`.

 ## PgAdmin4